Skip to content

 2. Setup

-npm create [email protected] my-app
+bun create hono my-app

-npm create [email protected] my-app
+bun create hono my-app

 Move into my-app and install the dependencies.